 Spousal Support & Alimony Lawyers in Irvine, CA

 Spousal support can vary on the amount and duration of award and the purpose for which it is being ordered.
 Alimony issues are often difficult and complicated.
-Consult an experienced family law attorney who can help you understand spousal support, calculate the amount you deserve, and prepare the legal forms for it.
+Consult an experienced Irvine alimony attorney who can help you understand spousal support, calculate the amount you deserve, and prepare the legal forms for it.

 A lump-sum spousal support can also take the place of a property settlement.
 This type of alimony will not be affected by the remarriage of the payee spouse.
 In some cases, the court may award rehabilitative alimony which shall be paid until the payee spouse becomes self-sufficient.